 In January 2021, the AION collaboration was one of seven projects to receive a share of £31 million of UKRI investment, through the National Quantum Technologies Programme (NQTP), to demonstrate how quantum technologies could solve some of the greatest mysteries in fundamental physics.

-Professor Ian Shipsey FRS, Head of Department for Physics, was instrumental in establishing the NQTP building, having previously helped to establish a similar programme in the US.
+Professor Ian Shipsey FRS, Head of Department for Physics, was instrumental in establishing the NQTP programme in the applications of quantum sensing to fundamental physics research, having previously helped to establish a similar programme in the US.
 He said:

 With the support of the University and our alumni and friends, we were able to construct the quietest building in Europe in order to conduct atom scale experiments.
 It is therefore highly appropriate that the AION collaboration chose the Beecroft Building to host what will be the largest piece of quantum technology yet built in the UK.

 The programme aims to make the UK a leading player in future mid-band gravity-wave measurements, where there is great potential for ground-breaking discoveries.
 It will also contribute to the development of technology for a new class of applications of precision measurement instruments in surveying.

 The fresh investment announced this week supports the UKRI’s existing Quantum Technologies for Fundamental Physics (QTFP) programme, which receives joint funding from the Science and Technology Facilities Council (STFC) and the Engineering and Physical Sciences Research Council (EPSRC).